tc39/notes/meetings/2019-03/mar-27.md

 DD: Yeah, it should protect you against everything!

-LBR: Yeah, I agree with CM here.
+LEO: Yeah, I agree with CM here.
 I think it's wacky that we can return something that's not that thing.
 If I'm importing some external library, I could do brand checking at some point.
 It seems there's no happy solution to any of these.
 None of these are the best.

 SYG: Focussing on a wrapper-like solution, how do you feel about a wrapper being a known solution?
 Do you think it's on the level of the current state of things?

-LBR: For a wrapper solution.
+LEO: For a wrapper solution.
 I'm not sure if this matches the current proposed thing.
 Then only think I proposed was moving the proposed to somewhere else.

 SYG: The module thing is a motivating example here, but it's not intended to be solving a particular module problem.

-LBR: I strongly oppose to statically prohibit exporting `then`.
+LEO: I strongly oppose to statically prohibit exporting `then`.

 SYG: That ship has sailed already.

-LBR: Yeah, that shipped with modules.
+LEO: Yeah, that shipped with modules.

 SYG: To be clear, we are in no way saying we are trying to statically prohibit exporting then.

-LBR: I with I could say that we could not wrap the module namespace ever, but I also don't want to see myself doing `await await` in a module expression.
+LEO: I with I could say that we could not wrap the module namespace ever, but I also don't want to see myself doing `await await` in a module expression.
 So seeing people eventually wrap their module namespace, it seems the status quo based on how we are today, it seems the solution is the status quo.

 SYG: So you like the ad-hoc solution?

-LBR: Yes, I like the status quo.
+LEO: Yes, I like the status quo.
 I don't like any of the solutions but I think it's the less problematic one.

 YK: I think in general I'm worried about overfitting on modules.
 I think overfitting is overfitting.
 I think lints are at a minimum an incremental improvement here.
 ESLint rejected the lint, which suggests we have a big problem.
 It seems we don't have consensus in the community about what "then" means.